A guide to climbing Huayna Picchu. What to expect and if it is worth it – pictures included.

 There are a limited number of people who can climb Huayna Picchu each day: 200 in the morning and once again another 200 people close before noon.
 No ticket means no climb (I’ll speak more about that below).
 I had tickets for the morning, which entitled me to start anywhere between 7 am and 8 am.
 I choose to go as late as possible since it was quite foggy that day and really saw no point going earlier (I wrote about Machu Picchu’s dark side here).

 I read people recommending you to start out as soon as the checkpoint opens.
 Their reasoning was to not have any not so fit climbers ahead.
 I found that worry to be unfounded.
 If you want to take your time taking pictures that really will be no issue anyhow.
+Also, if you just came down from the Inca Trail, you might want to relax your feet a bit, eh? :)

 At the checkpoint, you will have to show your tickets and then write down your name, age and departure time inside a big book.
 Hence there usually will be a moderate queue that also helps to even out space in between the different traveler groups up the mountain.